Data Classification and Handling Standard

-Data protected as Confidential by law, contracts, or third-party agreement, and by the University for confidential treatment.
+Data protected as Confidential by contracts, or third-party agreement or otherwise designated by the University for confidential treatment.
 Unauthorized disclosure, alteration, or destruction of this data type could cause a significant level of risk to the University or its affiliates.

 - Applicant, alumni, donor, potential donor and parent data

 - Human Subject Research data

 - Data protected by confidentiality agreements Law enforcement or court records and confidential investigation records

 - Detailed information about certain University buildings, activities or events, including facility security system details

 Access limited to those with a need to know, at the discretion of the data owner or custodian.